gagliardetto/solana-go/README.md

 The above command will send the transaction, and wait for its confirmation.

-## Parse/decode an instruction from a transaction.
+## Parse/decode an instruction from a transaction

 ```go
 package main